Hatebreed: Supremacy, For the Lions and self-titled fifth album (2006–2009)

+On January 27, and March 4, 2006 Hatebreed released two news song on their MySpace page.
+Then on April 30, the group announced a new album would be released in August of that same year.
 In June of 2006, Hatebreed went on an extensive European tour which included a performance at the Download Festival in Castle Donington, UK.
 Immediately following this European tour, they played the main stage at Ozzfest 2006 alongside DragonForce, Lacuna Coil, Avenged Sevenfold, Disturbed, and co-headliners System of a Down.
 The band's fourth album, Supremacy, was released in August 2006, their first through Roadrunner Records, featuring new guitarist Frank Novinec (who had previously spent time playing with Ringworm, Terror, and Integrity).
 Jasta described it as an "all-out onslaught of completely adrenaline-charged, in-your-face brutality".
-The album debuted at number 31 on the Billboard 200 and became their first to chart in top 100 in 7 several countries outside the US.
-It was met with mostly positive reception, Blabbermouth.net wrote “The bottom line is that you will find in "Supremacy" exactly what you would expect from HATEBREED.
-Though not as memorable as the excellent "Perseverance", the album largely succeeds at giving the fans what they want.”
+The album debuted at number 31 on the Billboard 200 selling 27,000 units in its first week.
+It also became their first record to chart in the top 100 in several countries outside the US.
+It was met with mostly positive reception, Blabbermouth.net wrote "The bottom line is that you will find in Supremacy exactly what you would expect from Hatebreed.
+Though not as memorable as the excellent Perseverance, the album largely succeeds at giving the fans what they want."
+Following the album’s release in September of 2006, Hatebreed headlined the US "Monsters of Mayhem" tour alongside Napalm Death and Exodus.
+The group then headlined a Canadian tour with Sworn Enemy and Scars of Tomorrow in October and a European tour in November of that year alongside Unearth and Full Blown Chaos.

 On September 13, 2006, former guitarist Lou Richards committed suicide at the age of 35; he had played on Satisfaction Is the Death of Desire and Perseverance before leaving the band in 2002.

-Hatebreed headlined the second stage on the 2007 Ozzfest tour.
+Hatebreed headlined the second stage on the 2007 Ozzfest tour, that year they also headlined the Monster of Mayhem tour with acts like God Forbid, Terror, The Acacia Strain, Evergreen Terrace and After the Burial.
 Hatebreed appeared at Wacken Open Air festival in 2008 alongside Iron Maiden, Children of Bodom, and Avantasia.
 In April 2008, Hatebreed signed a worldwide deal with Koch Records.
 On February 9, 2009, guitarist Sean Martin quit the band.
 Sean quit the band to pursue other interests in music that are more studio-related.
 However, Sean remains close to and in contact with Hatebreed members.
 This resulted in the return of founding guitarist Wayne Lozinak.
-In May of that year they released a cover album For the Lions which featured covers of other hardcore bands like Sick of it All and Agnostic Front.
-On September 2, 2009 they released their first concert DVD, titled Live Dominance which debuted at number 1 on the Billboard DVD chart.

-In 2009, the band released For the Lions on May 5, a studio record consisting of covers of songs by artists that have influenced the band's development.
+In May of that year they the band released For the Lions on May 5, a studio record consisting of covers of songs by artists that have influenced the band's development.
 Artists covered included Metallica, D.R.I., Crowbar, and Cro-Mags.
-Also in the same year, Hatebreed's sixth studio album, a self titled Hatebreed, was released on September 29.
-The record debuted at number 37 on the Billboard 200 and was met with positive reception.